riboflavin/test-framer-sync/compare/otter-ai-vs-krisp.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Otter.ai and Krisp
 Otter.ai:
 - Pros: Easy to use interface, generous free plan with transcription limits, integrates with Zoom and calendar for auto-recording meetings.
 - Cons: Transcription errors with accents or fast speech, only supports English, speaker ID accuracy can be inconsistent.

 Krisp:
 - Pros: Excellent noise cancellation for microphone and speaker audio, platform-agnostic, unlimited transcription on all plans, generous free plan with noise reduction and summaries.
 - Cons: Free plan limits on noise removal and summaries, summaries are concise, lacks real-time collaboration and multi-user features, can strain system resources during long meetings.
-In general, users say that Otter.ai: - Easy to use; intuitive interface and live editing of transcripts​pcmag.com .
-- Strong free plan with generous transcription limits​pcmag.com .
-- Seamless integration with Zoom & calendar for auto-recording meetings​pcmag.com
-..
-However, they also say: - Transcription errors with accents or fast speech (not as accurate as human)​pcmag.com .
-- Only supports English, which is limiting​pcmag.com
-.
-- Speaker ID can be hit-or-miss, requiring manual fixes in notes​g2.com ..
-In general, users say that Krisp: - Excellent noise cancellation for both microphone and speaker audio​ddiy.co .
-- Platform-agnostic – use with any meeting software, even phone calls​ddiy.co .
-- Unlimited transcription on all plans (no minute caps)​ddiy.co .
-- Generous free plan (includes noise reduction and a couple summaries/day)​ddiy.co .
-- Custom vocabulary improves accuracy for industry terms​ddiy.co
-..
-However, they also say: - Free plan limits: 60 min/day noise removal, 2 summaries/day​ddiy.co
-.
-- Summaries are concise but not as in-depth as some competitors’ (geared toward quick recap).
-- No real-time collab or multi-user features – it’s a personal tool (teams would each use their own instance).
-- Can tax system resources during long meetings (CPU usage for AI processing)..
 | Feature                        | Otter.ai               | Krisp                  |
 |-------------------------------|------------------------|------------------------|
 | Trial/Free Plan                | ✅ Free plan            | ✅ Free plan            |